capactio/website/docs/feature/policies/overview.md

 Engine selects TypeInstance backend in a given order:

-1. If backend is enforced by Implementation via `spec.requires` section.
+1. If backend is enforced by Implementation via `spec.requires` section:
     1. Uses backend specified under `inject.requiredTypeInstances` for a given Interface rule. _If not found:_
     2. Uses default specified under `default.inject.requiredTypeInstances` for all Interface Policy. _If not found:_
     3. Such Implementation is ignored by Engine as its requirements are not satisfied.
 2. If not, checks default storage backend for TypeInstance of a given Type specified under `typeInstance` property.
 Engine tries to find:
-   1. Exact match based on Type path and Type revision. _If not found:_
+    1. Exact match based on Type path and revision. _If not found:_
     2. Exact match based only on Type path. _If not found:_
-   3. Pattern match based on Type path and Type revision. _If not found:_
+    3. Pattern match based on Type path and revision. _If not found:_
     4. Pattern match based only on Type path. _If not found:_
     5. Such TypeInstances is created without explicit storage backend **ID**.
 As a result, it is stored in built-in Local Hub storage.

 ## Change priority order of the policies